Skip to main content

 When purchasing a car—whether brand new or used—one critical concept to understand is car depreciation.
 Depreciation refers to the decrease in a vehicle’s value over time, and it’s one of the most significant costs associated with owning a car.
 Many buyers focus solely on the purchase price, fuel economy, or brand reputation but overlook how depreciation can affect long-term value, especially when it’s time to resell or trade in a vehicle.

-In this blog, we’ll explore what depreciation means, how it’s calculated, the main factors that influence it, and how it works specifically in the UAE.
-Understanding all of this will certainly help you make smarter automotive decisions.
+In this blog, we’ll explore what depreciation means, how it’s calculated, the main factors affecting car depreciation rate, and how it works.
+Understanding all of this about car depreciation UAE will certainly help you make smarter automotive decisions.

 What is Car Depreciation?